jasonw4331/PM-Beacons/.github/ISSUE_TEMPLATE/crash.md

 ---
 name: Crash
-about: Report a crash caused by MyPlot
+about: Report a crash caused by PM-Beacons
 title: Server crashed
 labels: ''
 assignees: ''